ansible/ansible-collaborative/README.md

 ## Building the website locally

-The Ansible community website is static HTML generated from this repository.
+The Ansible Collaborative website is static HTML generated from this repository.
 You can build the website locally if you want to evaluate changes or experiment.

 ### Using nox